 Replacing foreign workers could be complicated due to difficulties in sourcing and hiring domestic workers to replace displaced undocumented workers.
 Additionally, the health deterioration of farm workers could negatively impact labor productivity, the sector’s viability, and the nation’s domestic food supply.

 This timely theme highlights issues surrounding foreign-born workers employed in U.S. agriculture and food-processing industries.
 The U.S. Bureau of Labor Statistics reported that average annual employment in agriculture rose 8% over the past decade to over 1.2 million in 2015, while average annual employment in food manufacturing rose 2% to 1.5 million.
+Many employees have trouble maintaining a job, that’s why it’s important to hire an employment attorney to help them out.

 The number of unique workers is greater than average employment as more workers are needed to meet peak seasonal labor needs and there is turnover of workers.